How many animals are killed globally on fur farms?

 What about trapping in the wild?

-In addition to fur farming, huge numbers of animals are trapped and killed for their fur in the wild.
+In addition to fur farming, many millions of animals are trapped and killed for their fur in the wild.
 Most fur from wild-trapped animals comes from the USA, Canada and Russia.
-In 2017, more than 3 million animals were killed for their pelts by trapping in North America.
+In 2018, almost 3 million animals were killed for their pelts by trapping in North America, including 647,000 raccoons and 363,000 coyotes.
 Traps inflict great pain and anguish, both to the target animals and to unintended victims such as pets and endangered species.

 Often left for days, unable to seek shelter, food or water, these animals can cause serious injury to themselves in an attempt to escape.
 When the trappers finally arrive, they will often stomp or beat the animals to death.